You’re probably being wisely proactive a lot without even realizing it.

 Sure, you could risk it.

-But If somebody slips and falls on your property, there can be serious financial consequences for you.
+But if somebody slips and falls on your property, there can be serious financial consequences for you.
+Winter weather can create all sorts of commercial landscaping problems.

 We’re talking legal costs, medical costs, potential insurance rate increases, plus workers’ compensation if an employee slips.